dross1-dross1/auto-mc/docs/plan.md

   - Provide queries to the planner/dispatcher: find items by id/nbt across player inventories and storage.
 - Planner (deterministic first)
   - Given an intent like "craft 1 iron_pickaxe," expand into a concrete, ordered step list with pre/post checks.
+  - Use the current inventory snapshot to prune leaves/outputs before emitting steps (no heuristic conversions).
   - Include resource requirements (sticks, iron ingots) and where to get them (mine, smelt, craft).
   - Dimension-aware plans: if target or required resources are in another dimension, include `dimension_travel` steps via portal registry, and post-travel sanity checks (spawn safety, bed/respawn policy).
 - Dispatcher